 2.)
 Create vehicles in the system

-You can now begin entering specific vehicles into the system.
-It is advisable to create a few vehicles manually using the “New” form in the Vehicles section.
+Now you can begin entering specific vehicles into the system.
+It makes sense to actually create a few vehicles manually using the “New” form in the Vehicles section.
 In the future, you can of course import your vehicle fleet into the system via Excel.
-It is still advisable to create a few vehicles manually first so that you can get a good overview of the system and its capabilities.
-You
+It is still advisable to create a few vehicles manually at first so that you can get a good overview of the system and its capabilities.

 Vehicle type, license plate, status, acquisition date, mileage at acquisition, cost center, location